 - KRRCint: the AN integrity protection key, used for the AS signalling integrity protection.

 Keys for UP protection:

+- Kupenc: the key which shall only be used for the confidentiality protection of UP traffic with a particular encryption algorithm.
+It is derived by UE and gNB from the KAN.

+- Kupint: the key which shall only be used for the integrity protection of UP traffic with a particular integrity algorithm.
+It can be derived by UE and gNB from the KAN.

 - KUP: a user plane protection root key for the user plane protection.